tEST oPTIONAL inFORMATION

 ACT/SAT scores are not required.
 Follow the essay prompts in the Common Application to apply to the Honors College.

 Yes.
-Students who do not earn a GPA that is directly comparable to other high school students, such as those who have a GED or those from non-accredited high schools, are still be required to submit a standardized test score.
+Students who do not earn a GPA that is directly comparable to other high school students, such as those who have a GED or those from non-accredited high schools, are still required to submit a standardized test score.

 All international applicants must provide proof of English proficiency.
 We know that our international students have